WELCOME TO SEAPOLE

 Climate - Map - Ornithia - Amazonia - Caribbean - Gringolia - Siberia - Europe - Africa - Arabia - Asia - Roo - Biology - Culture - Lessons

 World climate is much warmer and wetter, especially toward the poles.
-While they're still icy, temperatures above 60 north are more Alaskan than Antarctic or even Greenland.
+While they're still icy, temperatures above 60 north are more Alaskan than Antarctic or even Greenlandic.
 In severe winters, this northern ice pack occasionally forms a bridge between Brazil and Africa; in hot summers, the pack may briefly break up into bergs, which our Arctic pack never has (so far; it may soon).
 My point is that sea ice is thin and changeable compared to land glaciation.
-This icepack looks impressive, but Seapole has only 1-2% of Earth's ice by volume.
+This icepack looks impressive from space, but it's skin-deep; Seapole has only 1-2% of Earth's ice by volume.

 What happens at lower latitudes without icecaps breathing down their neck?
 The high sea levels dominate climate.
 Instead of fertile coasts but harsh continental interiors, nearly all of Seapole has maritime climate--for the sea is everywhere.
 Perhaps 20% less land than Earth!
 Rainforests and savannas; few deserts.
 A warm, flooded, jungly world.